sh3bu/Portswigger_labs/SQL_injection/SQL injection with filter bypass via XML encoding/README.md

 ### Bypass WAF -

 We need to Obfuscate out xml payload inorder to bypass WAF.
-As per lab description we'll use **Hackvector** for this
+As per lab description we'll use **Hackvertor** for this

 > Hackvertor is a **tag-based conversion tool** that supports various escapes and encodings including HTML5 entities, hex, octal, unicode, url encoding etc.
 > It uses **XML-like tags** to specify the type of encoding/conversion used.

-NOw select the payload -> Right click -> Extensions -> Hackvector -> Encode -> Hex entities
+NOw select the payload -> Right click -> Extensions -> Hackvertor -> Encode -> Hex entities

 ![image](https://github.com/sh3bu/Portswigger_labs/assets/67383098/4a369c2a-2994-4aca-bd0b-bccaf97d8fc2)